Butternut Squash Risotto – Easy Supper

 Low Cost Meal

-When I bought the delightful crown prince squash I made a Roasted Squash With Vegetables and still had lots left over so a risotto was an obvious recipe to try.
+I used a crown prince squash when I made a Roasted Squash With Vegetables and still had lots left over so a risotto was an obvious recipe to try.
+But more usually you would use a butternut squash.
 Keeping it very simple I made a basic risotto and roasted the squash in the oven to be added to the risotto once it was cooked.
 So I suppose that makes it a two pot meal – but still very easy and so very delicious!

-When making risotto with arborio rice, there is no need to wash it as in How To Cook Rice.
+When making risotto with arborio rice, there is no need to wash it.
 In fact it is very important not to, as it is the starch in the rice that helps give risotto a creamy consistency.
 The amount of rice you use will depend upon how hungry you are but 75g-100g is a rough guideline.
 A little white wine can be added for flavour, if liked, just use a little less stock to compensate.

 It seems that risotto in Italy was traditionally served as a ‘starter’ course, although nowadays is just as likely to be served as a main course in Italy as it is elsewhere.
 The majority of European rice is grown in Italy.
 Which surprised me a little as for me anyway, Italy is certainly not the first country you think of when I think of rice growing.